George Eiferman: Career

 Eiferman continued to lift, train, and compete and went on to win the Mr. Universe title in 1962.
 He also opened up his own gyms in Hawaii, Vista, California, and Las Vegas.

 In the 1980s, Eiferman had a TV show called Take 5 for Fitness on Fox 5 in Las Vegas.
 As a trainer, nutritionist, and fitness ambassador, he had working relationships with weightlifters Steve Reeves, Lou Ferrigno, and Arnold Schwarzenegger as well as entertainers Mae West, Debbie Reynolds, Liz Taylor and Marilyn Monroe.
 He also helped train celebrities like Rock Hudson, Sylvester Stallone, and even Elvis in the early 1970s when he was having weight/health issues.

 Eiferman was inducted into the IFBB Hall of Fame in 2000.

+Training method

+Eiferman followed a full-body approach, as opposed to a split workout routine.
+He would complete his workout three times per week, increasing the frequency in the lead up to a competition.